facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 D       | 500
 M       | 1000

+#### Rules of Addition

 There are 3 rules for combining the Roman numerals.
+Using the following rules, the numerals are added together.

 1. Numerals must be arranged in descending order of size.
 2. **M**, **C**, and **X** cannot be equaled or exceeded by smaller denominations.
 3. **D**, **L**, and **V** can each only appear once.

+#### Rules of Subtraction

-Additionally, there are subtractive rules where a smaller denomination can precede a larger value and will be subtracted from the larger value.
+Additionally, there are subtractive rules where a smaller denomination can precede a larger one and will be subtracted from the larger value.

 1. Only one **I**, **X**, and **C** can be used as the leading numeral in part of a subtractive pair.